-- First Violation: court fines or 16 hours of community service hours and the completion of a mandatory tobacco class.
-The fine must be paid within 30 days of the citation being written. - Second Violation: within 12 weeks of first violation, additional court fines. - Third Violation: within 12 weeks of first violation, driver's license is withheld, suspended or revoked. - Possession of tobacco by a minor on school property is means for suspension.
+- First Violation: 16 hours of community service or a \$25 fine and, in addition, the person must attend a school-approved anti-tobacco program, if available.
+All fines must be paid within 30 days of the citation being issued. - Second Violation: If within 12 weeks of the first violation, a \$25 fine. - Additional Violations: The penalty depends upon when the subsequent violation occurs.
+If it happens after 12 weeks, it is the same penalty as a first violation. - Possession of tobacco by a minor on school property is means for suspension.

 NOTE: In 2014, Florida legislation passed prohibitions on nicotine dispensing devices.
 "Nicotine dispensing devices" is defined as any product that employs an electronic, chemical, or mechanical means to produce vapor from a nicotine product, including, but not limited to, an electronic cigarette, any similar device or product, any replacement cartridge, and any container of nicotine in a solution or other form for such devices or products.

-The sale or giving of "nicotine products" and "nicotine dispensing devices" to minors under the age of 18 is prohibited and punishable as a second degree misdemeanor, which is punishable by a term of imprisonment not exceeding 60 days and a fine not to exceed \$500.
+The sale or giving of "nicotine products" and "nicotine dispensing devices" to minors under the age of 21 is prohibited and punishable as a 2nd degree misdemeanor, which is punishable by a term of imprisonment not exceeding 60 days and a fine not to exceed \$500.